FabianMaeurer/TensorCategories.jl/docs/src/Representations.md

 ## Representations of Finite groups

 Let ``G`` be a finite group.
-We consider the category of finite dimensinal ``k``-representations of ``G``.
+We consider the category of finite dimensional ``k``-representations of ``G``.

 ```